Criminal Defense in Fort Myers, FL

 If you do not follow the precise instructions a judge gives you, the judge may revoke your probation.
 This typically results in incarceration.
 Furthermore, depending on the nature of your violation, you may receive an additional sentence beyond your initial one.

 If the 20th Judicial Circuit Court of Florida places you on probation in Fort Myers, you will report to a probation officer with the Florida Office of Community Corrections.
 Specifically, you will typically have regular meetings with your probation officer at the Fort Myers Circuit Office.
 Other conditions of probation can include performing community service and installing an Ignition Interlock Device on your vehicle.
 If your probation officer believes that you have violated probation, the court may issue a warrant for your arrest.
-You can be detained prior to your probation hearing, but you do have the right to counsel at the hearing.
+You can be detained before your probation hearing, but you do have the right to counsel at the hearing.
 It is important to note that the court could fully revoke your probation and order you to serve your original sentence.
 Having a qualified Fort Myers attorney on your side will help ensure the best possible outcome of your hearing.

 Typically, a probation officer manages your probation.
 This officer monitors your progress and compliance.
 He or she also files periodic reports with the court.
 Accordingly, if you do not comply with the terms of your probation, the judge is apt to know.
 Then he or she may then revoke your probation and send you to jail.
 A Fort Myers, Florida criminal defense attorney can help you with probation violations.